sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 {: .img-thumbnail-center}

 ### Use Grafana annotations
-Instead of using Graphite annotations you can use Grafana built in annotations since sitespeed.io 7.5 and Grafana 5.3.0.
+All default dashboards use Graphite annotations.
+But you can use Grafana built in annotations.
+That can be good if your organisation is already using them.
+Note that if you choose to do that, you need to update the dashboards to use Grafana annotations.

 To use Grafana annotations, make sure you setup a *resultBaseURL* and add the host and port to Grafana: <code>--grafana.host</code> and <code>--grafana.port</code>.